VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 What are hash table collisions?
+Hash table is a data structure that uses a hash function to map elements(keys) to an index. ...
+A collision occurs when two or more elements are hashed(mapped) to same value.
+For example: Let the hash function be hash(x) = x%10.
+In this case 25 and 35 would be mapped to same value.
+Hence a collision occurs.

 What is an exact test?
+In statistics, an exact test is a test where if the null hypothesis is true then all assumptions, upon which the derivation of the distribution of the test statistic is based, are met.

 In your opinion, which is more important when designing a machine learning model: model performance or model accuracy?